-In evaluating applications for funding, HUD will take into account an applicant's past performance in managing funds.
+In evaluating applications for funding, HUD will consider an applicant's past performance in managing funds.
 Items HUD may consider include, but are not limited to:

-- a.
-The ability to account for funds appropriately; - b.
-Timely use of funds received from HUD; - c.
-Timely submission and quality of reports submitted to HUD; - d.
-Meeting program requirements; - e.
-Meeting performance targets as established in the grant agreement; - f.
-The applicant's organizational capacity, including staffing structures and capabilities; - g.
-Time-lines for completion of activities and receipt of promised matching or leveraged funds; and - h.
-The number of persons to be served or targeted for assistance.
+The ability to account for funds appropriately;

+Timely use of funds received from HUD;

+Timely submission and quality of reports submitted to HUD;

+Meeting program requirements;

+Meeting performance targets as established in the grant agreement;

+The applicant's organizational capacity, including staffing structures and capabilities;

+Time-lines for completion of activities and receipt of promised matching or leveraged funds; and

+The number of persons to be served or targeted for assistance;

-HUD may reduce scores as specified under V.A.
-Review Criteria.
-Each NOFA will specify how past performance will be rated or otherwise used in the determination of award amounts.
-Whenever possible, HUD will obtain past performance information from staff with the greatest knowledge and understanding of each applicant's performance.
-If this evaluation results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in Section III.D 1.
-Pre-selection Review of Performance, above.
+HUD may reduce scores as specified under V. A. Review Criteria.
+Whenever possible, HUD will obtain past performance information.
+If this review results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in

+Section III.E Pre-selection Review of Performance, above.

-2. Assessing Applicant Risk
+2. Assessing Applicant Risk.